HBSig

 import { hashpath } from "hbsig"

-const next_hashpath = hashpath(current_hashpath, committed)
+const next_hashpath = hashpath(current_hashpath, committed)base

 A hashpath consists of the hash of the current hashpath and the new message ID joined by /.
 You can independently calculate the base hash with base.